uraimo/5110LCD_PCD8544.swift/README.md

 To use this library, you'll need a Linux ARM board with Swift 3.x, the old Swift 2.x version of this library is available [on a specific branch](https://github.com/uraimo/5110LCD_PCD8544.swift/tree/swift2).

-The example below will use a CHIP board but you can easily modify the example to use one the the other supported boards, full working demo projects for both the Chip and RaspberryPi2 are available in the `Examples` directory.
+The example below will use a CHIP board but you can easily modify the example to use one the the other supported boards, full working demo projects for both the Chip and RaspberryPi2 (using the faster hardware SPI) are available in the `Examples` directory.

 ## Installation